Article

 Trunk Supports

-Lateral supports provide comfortable side–to–side support for user, and are fully adjustable in height, width, and angle.
+Lateral supports provide comfortable side-to-side support for the user, and are fully adjustable in height, width, and angle.
 Each lateral adjusts independently of the other.
-To install and/or adjust the lateral support, loosen the black knob, insert piece into the extrusion behind backrest, and adjust the height, angle, and width of lateral to fit the user.
-(Figure 16) When desired adjustment is reached, tighten knob firmly.
+To install and/or adjust the lateral support, loosen the black knob, insert the piece into the extrusion behind the backrest, and adjust height, angle, and width to fit the user.
+(Figure 16) When desired adjustment is reached, tighten the knob firmly.
 Lateral supports can be purchased either with or without chest strap.

 laterals

 Chest strap with lateral supports can provide anterior support.
-(Figure 17) To use the chest strap designed for use with lateral supports, thread loop at either end of chest strap over the knob and key assembly of lateral supports with the chest strap buckle faced outwards.
-Loops can be threaded so that chest strap encompasses lateral supports, or so that it straps on the inside of lateral supports.
+(Figure 17) To use the chest strap designed for use with lateral supports, thread the loop at either end of the strap over the knob and key assembly of the lateral supports with the chest strap buckle faced outwards.
+Loops can be threaded so that the chest strap encompasses the lateral supports, or so that it straps on the inside of the lateral supports.

 inlinecheststrap

-Wide chest strap is a stand–alone chest strap.
+Wide chest strap is a stand-alone chest strap.
 It is another option for chest strap that is not used with the lateral supports.
-(Figure 18) To install and to adjust the wide chest strap, loosen black knobs at both ends of strap and insert the keys into the extrusions behind backrest.
-Slide knobs up and down until desired height is achieved, then tighten knobs firmly.
+(Figure 18) To install and adjust the wide chest strap, loosen black knobs at both ends of the strap and insert the keys into the extrusions behind the backrest.
+Slide knobs up or down until the desired height is achieved, then tighten firmly.

 widecheststrap

 Butterfly harness provides anterior support while allowing freedom of movement.
-(Figure 19) To install butterfly harness insert L–shaped metal clips at the ends of lower harness straps into clip slots at either side of seat.
-To insert or remove butterfly harness, use pen or key to depress small white button and pull harness upwards to disengage clip.
-Butterfly harness has four buckles to completely detach harness pad.
-To use butterfly harness, transfer client into chair, then place harness pad on user’s chest.
-Secure all four buckles and adjust straps as necessary.
+(Figure 19) To install, insert L-shaped metal clips at the ends of lower harness straps into clip slots at either side of the seat.
+To insert or remove, use a pen or key to depress the small white button and pull upwards to disengage the clip.
+Butterfly harness has four buckles to completely detach the harness pad.
+To use, transfer the client into the chair, place the harness pad on the user’s chest, secure all four buckles, and adjust straps as necessary.

 butterflyharness

-The butterfly harness can be clipped into either set of small slots at sides of chair.
-Use other set of clip slots for the seatbelt or pelvic harness.
+The butterfly harness can be clipped into either set of small slots at the sides of the chair.
+Use the other set of clip slots for the seatbelt or pelvic harness.
 ALWAYS use a seatbelt or pelvic harness.
-Absence of a seatbelt or pelvic harness may result in falls and may pose a strangulation hazard to user when a chest strap, butterfly harness or tray is in use.
+Absence of a seatbelt or pelvic harness may result in falls and may pose a strangulation hazard when a chest strap, butterfly harness, or tray is in use.

 Arm Supports, Tray and Handhold

 Armrests come in left and right pairs and insert into large slots at either side of the seat.
 (Figure 20) Depress the white button just below the armrest slot, insert armrest, move it up or down to required height, and click into place.
-To remove, such as for transfer, depress the white button and pull upwards on armrest.
+To remove (e.g., for transfer), depress the white button and pull upward.

 armrests

 Armrests can be set at a range of forward and backward angles, from horizontal up to 60° (up or down).
-To set angle of armrest, lift white tab below outer edge of armrest and rotate to desired angle.
+To set angle, lift the white tab below the outer edge of the armrest and rotate to the desired angle.

 When the tray is in use, the armrest adjustment will set the angle of the tray.
 (Note: Flat edge of armrests should be forward.)